GewelsJI/VPS/docs/DATA_PREPARATION.md

 # Dataset Preparation

+We introduce a high-quality per-frame annotated VPS dataset, named SUN-SEG, which includes 158,690 frames elected from the famous [SUN dataset](http://amed8k.sundatabase.org).
+Then, we extend the labels with diverse types, i.e., object mask, boundary, scribble, and polygon.

 # Contents
 - [Step-1: Request and Download](#step-1--request-and-download)
 - [Step-2: Unzip SUN dataset](#step-2--unzip-sun-dataset)
 - [Step-3: Re-organize the file structure](#step-3--re-organize-the-file-structure)

-We first introduce a high-quality per-frame annotated VPS dataset, named SUN-SEG, which includes 158,690 frames elected from the famous [SUN dataset](http://amed8k.sundatabase.org).
-We extend the labels with diverse types, i.e., object mask, boundary, scribble, and polygon.

 # Step-1: Request and Download

 > **Note:** The origin colonoscopy video frames in our SUN-SEG dataset are selected from [SUN dataset](http://amed8k.sundatabase.org), while we could not distribute the video data due to the strict license.

 So first, you guys need to request the origin colonoscopy video frame from them.
-In this step, you should download the polyp samples of 100 cases and non-polyp samples of 13 cases from the links provided by SUN dataset.
+In this step, you should download the polyp samples of 100 cases and non-polyp samples of 13 cases from the links provided by the SUN dataset.

 - **Request for video frames from SUN:** Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
 Thank you for your understanding!